rivue/Gamified-Study-Tool/README.md

         - ⭐️ add page after you finish a game session, but make it have confetti or an animation or something
         - ⭐️ add default background if you scroll to far (like in main page if you scroll too far down)
         - ⭐️ make unit / chapters more clear (e.g. Exam 1, Exam 2, etc... and e.g. Mitosis, Cell Replication, etc... sections names must be relevant to the things they describe)
+        - ⭐️ center names of libraries and make white box extend down to bottom library as well

     OTHER PAGES:
         - terms and policies page